skyzyx/mimetikit/README.md

 ## Todos

-Here is an initial list of things I want to build:

-* Drag a list item out onto a canvas for dropping.
-* iTunes/Finder sidebar tree.
+Not started yet:

 * Icon-based, Tweetie-like sidebar.
-* <strike>iPad-like context menus</strike> and tooltips.
+* Click-and-drag support for checkbox multiselect.
+* Table sorting where rows and columns visibly reorder themselves.
+* Animated tab sections that resize appropriately as the tab content changes.
 * iOS-like scrolling list headers. (e.g. the headers stay at the top as the items scroll by.)
-* Animated tab sections that resize appropriately as the tab content changes.
 * Growl notification display & history.
 This blends ideas from Growl and Android notification history.
 * Lists and grids where removed items fade before collapsing.
 Apply the reverse for adding items.
 Good for filtering.

-* Table sorting where rows and columns visibly reorder themselves.
+In progress:

+* Button Groups
+* iTunes/Finder sidebar tree.
+* Drag a list item out onto a canvas for dropping.

+Done:

-* Slick pagination logic.
+* <strike>Buttons</strike>
+* <strike>iPad-like context menus</strike>
-* Vanishing iOS/iPhoto '11-style scrollbars.
+* <strike>Vanishing iOS/iPhoto '11-style scrollbars</strike>
-* <strike>Buttons</strike> and buttonsets.
-* Click-and-drag support for checkbox multiselect.
 * <strike>DOM generation utility.
 This will be [DOMBuilder](http://github.com/skyzyx/dombuilder).</strike>